 The Welsh Terrier is a small framed breed that originates from Wales (as the name implies).
 This breed is very good at hunting smaller animals such as hare, badgers, and foxes.
 This breed is fearless and will not stand down to a challenge.
 They are also very friendly towards people.
 This breed also sheds very little of its hair, which is a bonus.

 Use: Hunting badgers and foxes.

-The Russian Hound can also be referred to as the Borzoi which is the native name.
+The Russian Hound can also be referred to as the Borzoi, which is the native name.
 They are very similar in appearance to the Greyhound but have long and wavy fur.
-They come in a wide variety of colors such as black, brown, white and also a hazelnut color.
-This breed is very helpful at tracking hare and fox and are also very fast and agile.
-They weigh between 40 to 60 pounds which puts them in the medium-large frame class.
-This breed also requires experienced handling and are also very sensitive.
+They come in various colors, such as black, brown, white, and hazelnut.
+This breed is very helpful at tracking hare and fox and is also very fast and agile.
+They weigh between 40 to 60 pounds, which puts them in the medium-large frame class.
+This breed also requires experienced handling and is also very sensitive.

 Use: Birds and smaller animals.

 The Pudelpointer is a mix between a Pointer and a Pudel and originates from Germany.
 This breed has long double-coated fur that is also water-resistant.
 Most of these dogs are born with the color brown.
 They are great at tracking, pointing, and hunting smaller to larger animals.
 They prefer to chase birds and smaller animals such as hare and badgers.
 They weigh from 40 to 65 pounds in weight.
 This breed is intelligent and responsive.
 This breed to take to both the land and water.